 What are some common signs of malocclusion?

-By now, we know that crooked or protruding teeth is the most obvious sign of malocclusion.
+By now, we know that crooked or protruding teeth are the most obvious sign of malocclusion.
 Other signs may include:

 - incorrect alignment of teeth